 - You’re dealing with a “proper” bike store – they sell nothing but bikes, so they will be able to answer any questions you have – look out for their “pop up chat” facilities, or drop them an email if you have any questions

-- Reputable online bike shops will have a returns policy, so if the bike isn't right for your child you can return it after Christmas (for example, Tredz has a 365 day returns policy for unridden bikes - there is a £35 return fee to pay for collection)
+- Reputable online bike shops will have a returns policy, so if the bike isn’t right for your child you can return it for one that is (for example, Tredz has a 365 day returns policy for unridden bikes – there is a £35 return fee to pay for collection)

 Cons of buying online from a bike shop

 - You will have to do some element of assembling the bike – this may involve straightening the handlebars, or adding pedals – if you’re not comfortable doing this, take the bike to your local bike shop and pay them to do it